Hit360D/config/README.md

-# config
+# Configs

-My config files in one place.
+This is a backup of all (or most) of my config files.